Monday, June 29, 2015

 Normally, I would approach a story like this historically.
 It's what I do and I like to think I have a gift for explaining history.
 Most bloggers go right to the politics because they are predominantly political junkies whereas I am more of a history geek, albeit a particularly political history geek.

 I am going to check that habit today because there are a lot of excellent very historically-grounded articles out there on the topic.
 One is Ta-Nehisi Coates' post "What This Cruel War Was Over."
 It points out that the South's plantation aristocrats had no problem saying they were seceding over slavery.
-Trying to emulate Thomas Jefferson's Declaration of Independence, each Confederate state wrote their own list of grievances which historians collectively call the Articles of Secession.
+Trying to emulate Thomas Jefferson's Declaration of Independence, each Confederate state wrote their own list of grievances called Articles of Secession.
 These documents repeatedly cite their fiery desire to defend slavery.
 Another important article is Doug Muder's "Not a Tea Party, a Confederate Party," which looks at what really motivates the political right.
 Although it was posted almost a year ago and therefore not about the shooting or the current flag discussion, it remains relevant and explains much.

 There are many helpful articles out there, but between these two, you pretty much have the gist of it.